memory5ty7/rnbstyle-hge-editor/README.md

 3. Create a copy of the [Run and Bun-Style sample sheet](https://docs.google.com/spreadsheets/d/1QQ9A7cZD-ivIZ9QNOgbUV2toyaC7QJ42lxEYZk_odos/edit?usp=sharing) on your Google Drive account.

-4. Customize the trainers however you want following the [Editing Instructions](Instructions.md)
+4. Customize the trainers the way you want following the [Editing Instructions](Instructions.md)

 5. Once the modifications are done, download the Sheet you want as a .csv and place it in the [csv subfolder](csv) of rnbstyle-hge-editor.